How Long Do Copper Pipes Last

 When Should Copper Plumbing Be Replaced?

-When your pipes burst or a small leak develops, it can soak into the walls or floor and create a costly repair.
-So, then how do you know when copper pipes are at risk of developing a leak, and when should they be replaced?
+When your pipes burst, or a small leak develops, it can soak into the walls or floor, creating a costly repair.
+So, how do you know when copper pipes are at risk of developing a leak and when they should be replaced?
 Here’s the advice from expert plumbers.

-Copper pipes should be replaced when they develop pinhole leaks.
+Copper pipes should be replaced when pinhole leaks develop.
 A pinhole leak is a tiny hole in the surface of the pipe where a thin jet of water sprays out of the pipe.
 It is easy and inexpensive to repair.
 However, it indicates that your pipes are nearing the end of their life.

-When that happens, it promotes more of the green residue to form.
+When that happens, it promotes the formation of more of the green residue.
 Therefore, it’s best to leave it, and it doesn’t indicate whether your pipes need to be replaced.
 Interestingly, I found out the green residue is known as verdigris.

 Pipes bent or broken

-As you may know, if your pipes are bent or crimped due to an accident that happened to your house, for example, if a tree crashed into your house, then you’ll typically need to replace your copper pipes.
+As you may know, if your pipes are bent or crimped due to an accident in your house, for example, if a tree crashed into your home, you’ll typically need to replace your copper pipes.

-As metals like copper are bent, they lose their structural integrity but can still last for a long time.
-However, if your copper pipes are bent to the point where holes have formed, and water is leaking, you should replace them.
+As metals like copper are bent, they lose their structural integrity but can still last long; however, if your copper pipes are bent to the point where holes have formed and water leaks, you should replace them.

 Other than that, though, they should last for an incredibly long time.
 Once copper pipes need to be replaced, though, there are a few options to replace them.
 I’ll include the details of whether you should replace them with new copper pipes or use another material below.